yarohtar/cam-maths-notes-obsidian/Information Theory/Interpretation of Asymptotic Equipartition Property.md

 For example, consider $A=\{ 0,1 \}$
 and $X_{n}$ are iid with $p_{0}=\frac{3}{4}$ and $p_{1}=\frac{1}{4}$.
 We can find $H=2-\frac{3}{4}\log 3\approx 0.81$.
-The string $0000\dots 0$ is the most probable, but not very "typical" Indeed, it's probability is $p_{n}=2^{-2n}\cdot 3^{n}$ which gives:
+The string $0000\dots 0$ is the most probable individual string, but its not very "typical" (we expect to see a $3:1$ ratio) Indeed, it's probability is $p_{n}=2^{-2n}\cdot 3^{n}$ which gives:
 $$
 -\frac{1}{n}\log p_{n} = 2 - \log 3 \approx 0.42